delta-io/delta/PROTOCOL.md

 -|-
-version | The version of the table when the last checkpoint was made. size | The number of actions that are stored in the checkpoint. parts | The number of fragments if the last checkpoint was written in multiple parts. sizeInBytes | The number of bytes of the checkpoint. numOfAddFiles | The number of AddFile actions in the checkpoint.
+version | The version of the table when the last checkpoint was made. size | The number of actions that are stored in the checkpoint. parts | The number of fragments if the last checkpoint was written in multiple parts.
+This field is optional. sizeInBytes | The number of bytes of the checkpoint.
+This field is optional. numOfAddFiles | The number of AddFile actions in the checkpoint.
+This field is optional.

 ## Actions
 Actions modify the state of the table and they are stored both in delta files and in checkpoints.